-In addition to the selling commission referred above, any additional amount(s) to be paid by our Company and Selling Shareholder shall be as mutually agreed amongst the Book Running Lead Manager, their respective Syndicate Members, our Company and Selling Shareholder before the opening of the Issue.
+In addition to the selling commission referred above, any additional amount(s) to be paid by our Company and Selling Shareholder (i.e. Rivendell PE LLC) shall be as mutually agreed amongst the Book Running Lead Manager, their respective Syndicate Members, our Company and Selling Shareholder (i.e. Rivendell PE LLC) before the opening of the Issue.